 A. If your facility is operating as a "humane organization" or rescue shelter, along with your application you must submit proof of your non-profit status, such as Charter, 501-C for charitable organizations, or any other qualifying documentation.

-A. Any person who keeps a protection-trained on the person's property or premises shall post a conspicuous warning at least 4 inches high, that protection-trained dogs are or could be present on the property.
+A. Any person who keeps a protection-trained on the person's property or premises shall post a conspicuous warning at least four inches high, that protection-trained dogs are or could be present on the property.
 The warning needs to be readily noticeable from all normal and regular entrances to the property.

 A. Yes.
 You must submit a completed application a minimum of 45 days prior to the event date.
-The application must include information relating to the assembly and dispersal areas; starting and ending times; and the number of persons, animals, and vehicles in the parade.
-Information relating to the route of the parade, which must include the streets and/or highways through which the parade will pass, is also required.
+The application must include information relating to the assembly and dispersal areas; starting and ending times; and the number of persons, animals and vehicles in the parade.
+Information relating to the route of the parade, which must include the streets or highways through which the parade will pass, is also required.
 For additional information and permit fees, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.

 A. Yes.
 Anyone holding a non-profit public entertainment or gathering in the county must obtain a Non-Profit Public Gathering Permit.
-Public entertainment, performances, or exhibitions of any kind that include personal profit must obtain a Public Exhibition License.
+Public entertainment, performances or exhibitions of any kind that include personal profit must obtain a Public Exhibition License.
 Games of chance, such as raffles and paddle wheels, may only be included if a Baltimore County non-profit organization has obtained a Gaming Permit.
 Cards or roulette may be included only if a Casino Event Permit (PDF) has been obtained.
 Dice games and slot machines are prohibited.
 For additional information, contact the Miscellaneous Permit and License Processing Bureau at 410-887-3616.